cgioia95/ISD/README.md

 ```sh
 npm start
 ```
-This well expose the lambdas so they can be hit directly, via a platform such as Postman.
+This well expose the lambdas so they can be hit directly, via a platform such as Postman (A postman collection and environment is available at `/postman`

 Run unit tests via:
 ```sh